alexisbellido/demo-app/README.rst

 .. code-block:: bash

-  $ django-admin swap_case --string "Up and Down 1.2"
+  $ django-admin swap_case "Up and Down 1.2"

+See the swap_case method in demo.management.commands.swap_case for details.

 Exercise #2
 -------------------------------------------------------